top of page

 Travelling to Morocco in August: Is it a good time to visit?

-With its scorching temperatures and summertime crowds, August isn’t the most ideal time to visit Morocco.
+With its scorching temperatures and summertime crowds, August isn’t the most ideal time to visit Morocco and if I'm being honest, it's my least favourite month in the country.
 As the mercury soars, the cities can become almost unbearable and journeying into the Sahara Desert is out of the question.
 But if you’re willing to plan your trip strategically, you can still get a lot out of an August vacation in Morocco.

 The key is to focus your travels on the country's cooler, more temperate regions, such as the northern mountain towns and the coastal resorts.
 Seaside spots like Essaouira and Tangier offer a welcome respite from the inland heat, with their pleasant ocean breezes and relatively mild temperatures.
 The High Atlas Mountains bring a refreshing coolness that's perfect for soaking in the stunning vistas while the “Blue City” of Chefchaouen enjoys a comfortable August climate.